innodatalabs/redlite/docs/metrics.md

 metric = RougeMetric(...)
 ```

-For testing CJK prompts and answers consider using `RougeCJKMetric`.
+For benchmarking in CJK languages consider using `RougeCJKMetric`.
 The only difference is
 in the tokenization --- CJK version will consider every character to be a separate token.

 ```python